DaveMielke/NBP/b2g/doc/UserInterface/Introduction/typing.rst

 Space+Dots78+t (dots 2345) displays a message (see `Messages`_) that confirms which typing mode is currently being used.

-Text mode is the default, and is used for `Directly Typing Regular Text`_.
+Regular text is the default, and is used for `Directly Typing Regular Text`_.

-Braille mode is used for `Directly Typing Actual Braille Cells`_.
+Actual cells is used for `Directly Typing Actual Braille Cells`_.

-Either booting the device or waking it up (see `The Power Switch`_) automatically resets the typing mode to Text.
+Either booting the device or waking it up (see `The Power Switch`_) automatically resets the typing mode to regular text.

 Directly Typing Regular Text
 ````````````````````````````

-Space+Dot7+t (dots 2345) restores the typing mode to Text (the default).
+Space+Dot7+t (dots 2345) restores the typing mode to regular text (the default).
 This mode honours the currently selected braille mode
 (see `Braille Modes and Codes`_).